efemberg11/GeoModel_rmakhman/CONTRIBUTING.md

-# Contributing to the ATLAS Machine Learning Forum pages
+# Contributing to the GeoModel Toolkit

 ## Issues